Vincenzo0709/NVDLA_on_Vivado/README.md

 |----------|--------|
 | nv_small | zcu102 |

-Then build with:
+Then, to build all default targets (hardware, software and Virtual Platform):
 ```
 make all
 ```

-To cleanup:
+To clean up:
 ```
 make clean
 ```